Cissy118/Yahtzee-Game-API/README.md

  - LARGE_STRAIGHT: Get five sequential dice, 1,2,3,4,5 or 2,3,4,5,6.
 Scores 40 points.
  - CHANCE: You can put anything into chance, it's basically like a garbage can when you don't have anything else you can use the dice for.
 Points = sum of all dice.
  - YAHTZEE: Five of a kind.
 Scores 50 points.
+1. After chose the category, you finished first round and could begin the second round with rolling the dice as well as you did in the first round.
+1. Until you played 13 rounds and all the categories have been chosen to get points, you complete the game and will get a total score.
+1. Users rankings are based on the max scores got by users.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.